 It must be remembered by the voter, the parent, and the teacher that education is about that student.
 It is not about a top-heavy bureaucracy.
 It is not about the teacher.
 It is about that student.
 Why?
 Because our generation will one day pass from the scene and if we do not set our kids up for success we doom our nation.
 Alaska is doing an abysmal job of preparing our student.
 We can get our feelings hurt by what I just said, but we’ve got to get out of the business of being offended by everything we hear.
 It is time to face facts and right wrongs.

 Withdraw from the National School Board Association and completely take control of the education of our kids.

 To the greatest extent possible, we will have school choice.
-This is working its way through our legislature but it will have a champion owning the bully pulpit in me.
+This is working its way through our legislature but it will have a champion with a bully pulpit in me.
 To hand a parent a voucher for a year’s tuition at their chosen school constitutes a substantial savings for Alaska.
-But more importantly, gives the parents the opportunity to put the student in the school that most closely aligns with their own philosophy.
+But more importantly, gives the parents the opportunity to put the student in the school that most closely aligns with their own philosophy and/or performs to a degree the parent would expect.
 We will not tolerate the attitude that “the parents have no business in their child’s education” any longer.

 Encourage to the highest degree possible the home schooling of our kids.

 Common Core and Critical Race Theory will not be taught in Alaska’s schools.
 We will return to the basics.
 We will return to Science.
 In some school system in the Lower 48 someone was teaching the students that “Two plus two MAY equal four,” so that those who got the equation wrong did not wind up with hurt feelings.
 We have seen schools leading their kids in sports and nobody scores so nobody is offended.
 Trust me when I tell you, the Chinese are not teaching their kids this way.
 They are teaching their kids to win against your kids.